 Students accepted into the DPT Program must meet the following criteria:

-1. Complete a baccalaureate degree prior to classes beginning.
+1. Complete a baccalaureate degree from a regionally accredited institution prior to classes beginning.
 Admission may be granted pending completion of the degree.

 2. Complete required prerequisite courses with a minimum cumulative grade point average (GPA) and science GPA of 3.00 on a 4.00 scale.

 * Grades below “C” in prerequisite courses will not be accepted.